suhaibasaeed/Nornir/README.md

 # Nornir
-Nornir scripts from various courses
+Nornir scripts I've created from CBT and KTB courses